 There are two options for shipping.

-*The second option for shipping is using a flight pet nanny service.
+* *The first option for shipping is using a flight pet nanny service.
 This is a pet nanny who will pick up the puppy at our local airport (Tulsa, OK) and they will carry-on the puppy and fly them in cabin to your nearest airport.
-Then you will pick up the puppy from them.
-This is the least stressful option however, the costs are normally $600 on up (depending on the quotes from the Flight Pet Nanny services for your particular airport and if the Pet Nanny will fly standby vs confirmed flights (confirmed flights will be more).
-We will get quotes from some of the flight pet nanny services we have used and then we will give the customer the information to contact the flight pet nanny service and they will make all the arrangements for payment to the pet nanny service for the shipping.
-The customer will pay the pet nanny directly (normally a deposit to hold the flight and then the final payment when the puppy is delivered).
+Then you will pick up the puppy from them at your local airport.
+This is the least stressful option and the cost is normally $600 if our regular flight pet nanny service has availability.
+This is paid directly to the pet nanny by you when you pickup the puppy.
+If our regular flight pet nanny does not have availability, we can get some quotes from some other flight pet nanny services we have worked with in the past, and their cost would be $600 and up (depending on the quotes from the Flight Pet Nanny services for your particular airport and if the Pet Nanny will fly standby vs confirmed flights (confirmed flights will be more).

-All shipping charges and the balance of the purchase price of the dog will need to be paid in full at least 5 days before the mutually agreed on date of shipping if shipping cargo and 3 days before if shipping pet nanny.
+The balance of the purchase price of the dog will need to be paid in full at least 3 days before if shipping pet nanny and the balance + the shipping charges are due 5 days before the date of shipping if shipping cargo.
 If you have any other questions about shipping, please let us know.

-*We are always willing to meet you in Muskogee, OK or Checotah, OK for no additional charge.
+*We are always willing to meet you within an hour of Muskogee, OK for no additional charge.
 If you are wanting us to meet you with the puppy beyond those points, we may occasionally be able to deliver further away- email us for a cost. *

 Another option is for you to book a round trip and fly into our local airport (Tulsa, Oklahoma) and we are willing to meet you there with the puppy.
 Then you can take your puppy as your carry-on for the return flight.
 Just check with the airline you decide to fly to make sure they allow it and if they have an extra charge for this.
 We have done this a few times so we can answer any questions you have as far as what kind of carrier you should bring, etc.